 Good SEO is a long term investment in your attorney brand.
 When I talk to people about search engine optimization (even in the simplest of terms), I often draw a blank stare.
 That is mostly because optimization for search is a highly complex and ever-changing practice that not a lot of people do well.
+Most businesses decide to use an external SEO company like Halo Digital so that the campaigns being rolled out are effective and can have a positive impact on the business.
+There’s no point in businesses implementing SEO themselves when they know nothing about it.
 Local search is a huge piece of that puzzle (as is mobile within that).
 Google recently conducted a study (in partnership with Ipsos Media CT) to understand user behavior in search when it comes to mobile.
 Out of that research, here are some statistics that lawyers should be paying attention to.

 53% of consumers searched on mobile for local information during the research phase of the purchase process and 83% on a desktop or tablet